 When you visit Tokyo, you’ll get a window into the future where people respect their surroundings.
 It’s as clinical as Singapore, just with more character.

 The Japanese are polite, welcoming and follow a rigid etiquette that you should try to uphold too, and unlike most cities where people often become a little uptight, Tokyo hasn’t lost its civility.
+Tokyo people follow the same etiquette.
 Bowing when saying hello and thank you is the norm, as is giving and receiving items and gifts with both hands.

 I’m not talking about huge shopping malls, but convenience stores and those little specialist shops that sell household, lifestyle or beauty goods.
-Except they are not that little – these are shops that sell a larger plethora of products than you’ve ever seen and in a whole heap of different varieties.
+Except they are not that little – these are shops that sell a larger plethora of products that you’ve ever seen and in a whole heap of different varieties.
 It’s actually fascinating and making a choice out here must take hours!
-The aisles are sometimes decked out in hand crafted neon coloured signs and posters to point you in the right direction, although it’s still difficult enough to know where to start.
-No matter how many times I walk past one of these shops, I still go in them, even though they all look the same.
+The aisles are sometimes decked out in handcrafted neon coloured signs and posters to point you in the right direction, although it’s still difficult enough to know where to start.
+No matter how many times I walked past one of these shops, I still went in them, even though they all look the same.

-Tokyo has its quirks and oddities – fact – and one of those is in the form of its many themed restaurants and cafes.
-There’s cat, robot and Super Mario cafes, Vampire, Ninja and Alice in Wonderland restaurants, and many more besides.
+What is Tokyo without its quirks and oddities?
+It wouldn’t be the same city without them and one of those is in the form of its many themed restaurants and cafes.
+There are cat, robot and Super Mario cafes, Vampire, Ninja and Alice in Wonderland restaurants, and many more besides.
 I decided to have dinner at the Alcatraz ER restaurant, where you sit behind prison bars and bang on them with a metal rod to call attention to the waiter.
 My cocktail was made with syringes and my food served by eccentric doctors and nurses.
 Crazy times.

-If you haven’t worked it out already, I love architecture – from grandiose skyscrapers to local houses with style made of tin shack.
+I love architecture – from grandiose skyscrapers to local houses with a style made of a tin shack.
 In Tokyo, and throughout Japan, the majority of the residential buildings here are compact and neat.
-The are either small and very square or tall and rectangular thin, exist in varying shades of coffee, caramel and grey and are neatly placed together, making Tokyo look like it was only built 10 years ago but by someone really anal and with a passion for beige.
+They are either small and very square or tall and rectangular thin, exist in varying shades of coffee, caramel and grey and are neatly placed together, making Tokyo look like it was only built 10 years ago but by someone really obsessed with a passion for beige.
 Although Tokyo has its area of skyscrapers and modern architecture, the overwhelming feeling here is for design to be functional and simple, rather than used as a showpiece.

 A sign on the front of a shop or other outlet is not enough here.
 Instead, signs protrude from the sides of buildings, overwhelming you in a sea of choice and Japanese characters.
 In the areas like Shinjuku, Shibuya and Ginzo, where buildings have more than one floor, there may be as many as six signs denoting the different uses of each floor including restaurants, bars, beauty salons etc. Which means many signs – up, down and all around.
 And nothing is more amazing than when night comes in and all the signs are lit up like a psychedelic version of Times Square.

-I love the metro / underground train – in London, Paris, Beijing, Shanghai, Hong Kong… each has it’s own unique style.
-In Tokyo it’s something special.
-There’s no chaos (outside of commuter hours); no ones rushes, runs and pushes on the trains and escalators; there’s a cute tune that plays when the train stops at every single station stop, where you listen hoping to pick up a new one; and there’s even mirrors at some platforms, just in case you need to make sure you are fitting in with the style of the Tokyo crowd.
+I love the metro / underground train – in London, Paris, Beijing, Shanghai, Hong Kong… each has its own unique style.
+The Tokyo metro is something special.
+There’s no chaos (outside of commuter hours); no one is in a rush, or runs and pushes on the trains and escalators; there’s a cute tune that plays when the train stops at every single station stop, where you listen hoping to pick up a new one; and there are even mirrors at some platforms, just in case you need to make sure you are fitting in with the style of the Tokyo crowd.
 The only downside here is the long walks between the lines, but the cheesy tune puts a smile right back on your face.

 I was informed that if a train is late, then you can request a ticket from the platform inspector, which states by how many minutes the train was late.
 This you can then present to your employer.
 There’s no messing here.